chef-boneyard/chef-web-docs-2016/includes_chef/includes_chef_why_apache_license.rst

 * We wanted anyone (or any company) whose problems were solved by our software to be able to use it, in any environment they wanted, in whatever way they wanted
 * We wanted to build an open and equal community of users and did not want to reserve any rights for ourselves that we didn’t grant to the all of the other people (and companies) who helped build our software

-For more detail, read `the blog post about why we love open source <http://www.opscode.com/blog/2009/08/11/why-we-chose-the-apache-license/>`_.
+For more details, read `the blog post about why we love open source <http://www.opscode.com/blog/2009/08/11/why-we-chose-the-apache-license/>`_.